Month: August 2016

 While lobster was a definite highlight of our time spent in Lubec, we also did a couple of awesome hikes!

 Thanks to an Instagram friend we found out about the Bold Coast Trail.
 I highly recommend it!
-The trail wasn’t difficult and it spits you out with the view above.
+The trail wasn’t difficult and it spits you out with the view in the left photo above.
 We had the place to ourselves so we spent quite a bit of time taking in the scenery.

 On the way to Eastport, Maine we made a little side trip to a place called Reversing Falls.
 There’s not a waterfall.
 It’s called that because you can stand there and watch the current reverse its direction with the tide.
 Remember those 20 foot tides I told you about?
 We didn’t get to see it reverse, but we did enjoy another small hike and had the place to ourselves!